OWNER & RESIDENT A-Z

 To avoid disturbing other residents, garbage chutes should not to be used between 10:00 pm to 7:00 am.

 Bottles and/or glass must never be thrown down the garbage chute.
-Apart from the fact that they should be recycled, such items could explode on impact and seriously injure the Superintendent who may be working in the compactor room.
+Apart from the fact that they should be recycled, such items could explode on impact and seriously injure the Superintendent who may be working in the Garbage Room.

-GARBAGE BAGS ARE PUSHED DOWN THE CHUTE AND DO NOT
+PLEASE ENSURE THAT GARBAGE BAGS ARE PUSHED DOWN THE CHUTE

 If you have other material, including hazardous waste, for disposal you can take it to a City of Toronto Transfer Station (the nearest one is at 400 Commissioners Street, just east of Cherry Street.
 For hours of operation and more information on what the City will accept for recycling, see: